pivotal/docs-tap/tap-gui/cluster-view-setup.hbs.md

     This ensures the `kubeconfig` context is set to the cluster with resources to be viewed in Tanzu Application Platform GUI.

-1. Again, on the `Run` cluster, discover the `CLUSTER_URL` and `CLUSTER_TOKEN` values:
+1. Again, on the `Run` cluster, discover the `CLUSTER_URL` and `CLUSTER_TOKEN` values.

+   v1.23 or earlier Kubernetes cluster
-   - If you're watching a v1.23 or earlier Kubernetes cluster, run:
+   : If you're watching a v1.23 or earlier Kubernetes cluster, run:

      ```console
      CLUSTER_URL=$(kubectl config view --minify -o jsonpath='{.clusters[0].cluster.server}')